|

 This DVD has all of the resources you need so you will never need another survival resource again.
 There is so much here that you could continue coming back to these resources for a lifetime of learning.

 After all, there are over 36,000 pages contained on this DVD of learning manuals and books.
-You can't get more extensive than that!
-If you want to be prepared in any situation with all of the skills you need than this DVD-ROM has you covered. this is (Read more....) [...]
+You can’t get more extensive than that!
+If you want to be prepared in any situation with all of the skills you need than this DVD-ROM has you covered. this (Read more....) […]

 Growing up the daughter of a self-sufficient mother and father, I was taught never to depend on anyone or anything.
 My mother believed life was full of so much uncertainty and that there was no way to know whether or not we would have the luxuries of today when we woke up tomorrow.
 "Expectation and dependency are the keys in unlocking the doors to unhappiness," my father always said in following up my mother's statements.
 Looking back, I remember rolling my eyes every time they talked about self-sufficiency.
 I simply couldn't and wouldn't imagine a world where my parents' assertions were real.
 'The government and our fellow mankind would take care of us,' I remember thinking.